-The Growth Management Program threshold for achieving this direction is that at least 60% of growth should occur in suitable locations of the Town and County.
+The Growth Management Program threshold for achieving this direction is that at least 60% of residential growth should occur in suitable locations of the Town and County.
 If this threshold is not met, the growth management policies of this Plan must be amended and/or corrective actions must be taken.
+Residential growth is used as the trigger because nonresidential growth has already been effectively directed into complete neighborhoods.